jfw225/tf-yolov4-pipeline/README.md

 ## Setup environment

+This repo implements another repo: [tfpipe] (https://github.com/jfw225/tfpipe).
+To make sure that it is installed, do the following:

+    $ cd tfpipe
+    $ git pull
+    $ cd ..

-Use your preferred package manager to install the packages listed in `requirements.txt`.
+Next, use your preferred package manager to install the packages listed in `requirements.txt`.

 Using pip:

     $ python -m pip install -r requirements.txt

+## Command Line Arguments and Config

+Each script (`save_model.py` and `process_images.py`) has a set of command line arguments.
+You can see a full list of these arguments by running:

+    $ python save_model.py --help
+    $ python process_images.py --help

+However, each of these parameters can also be changed in the `config.py` file.

+## Converting from Darknet

+First, change the config or set the parameters for your `.weights` file.
+Next, execute:

+    $ python save_model.py

 ## Basic Usage

 Install the appropriate model, config, data, and class files.
-You can then use `process_image.py` to process images.
+You can then use `process_images.py` to process images.

 Run the following command to see all of the available options:

-    $ python process_image.py --help
+    $ python process_images.py --help

 The `-i` or `--input` arguments are used to specify an input file path.
 The file path can either be a directory or a file, and the types of files that can be read are specified in `config.py`.

 Here is a demo call using the the COCO model from the repo linked above:

-    $ python process_image.py -w checkpoints/yolov4-416 -i data/
+    $ python process_images.py -w checkpoints/yolov4-416 -i data/

 ## Redis